 As mentioned above, the independent review of detailed clinical trial data is critical, since it can reveal the true benefits and harms of medicines.
 Different sources of trial data can provide independent researchers with information about a particular trial, its purpose, methods and results.
 But the question remains; which is the most detailed source of information?
-It is often claimed that Clinical Study Reports (CSRs) offer the most comprehensive data on each clinical trial.
-Indeed, when compared to other common sources of information, such as registry reports and journal publications, these documents do provide the highest reporting quality, both on methods and outcomes. xii 33
+It is often claimed that Clinical Study Reports (CSRs) offer the most comprehensive data on each clinical trial.^{30 31 32} Indeed, when compared to other common sources of information, such as registry reports and journal publications, these documents do provide the highest reporting quality, both on methods and outcomes.^{xii 33}

 A clinical study report is a key component of the dossier that has to be submitted to drug regulatory authorities in an application for marketing authorisation.
-This document is prepared by the pharmaceutical industry following the structure of the E3 guideline developed by the International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use.
-According to this guideline, CSRs should include amongst others, the study protocol, statistical methods, summarised trial results as well as case report forms and patient data listings (including individual efficacy response data and adverse event listings) in the appendices.
+This document is prepared by the pharmaceutical industry following the structure of the E3 guideline developed by the International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use.34 According to this guideline, CSRs should include amongst others, the study protocol, statistical methods, summarised trial results as well as case report forms and patient data listings (including individual efficacy response data and adverse event listings) in the appendices.
 In practice, not all the appendices are systematically submitted to drug regulatory authorities.
-In the case of the EMA, this information (including some data at patient level) is only submitted on request by the agency.
-In the case of the appendic structure of the EMA, this information (including some data at patient level) is only submitted on request by the agency.
+In the case of the EMA, this information (including some data at patient level) is only submitted on request by the agency.35

 In spite of the detailed information provided in CSRs, which can be thousands of pages long, the documents are not usually publicly accessible.
-CSRs have been referred to in this regard as representing "a mostly hidden and untapped source of detailed and exhaustive data on each trial."
-Secrecy is even greater in the case of patient-level data even when properly anonymised.
+CSRs have been referred to in this regard as representing "a mostly hidden and untapped source of detailed and exhaustive data on each trial."36 Secrecy is even greater in the case of patient-level data even when properly anonymised.
 Unfounded concerns about commercial confidentiality (or that patient confidentiality would be compromised) have for too long prevented full disclosure of clinical study reports and raw data.